daveremixed/emailtoken/README.md

 ## TBD
 - I did not get a chance to add tests yet.
-- I did not get a chance to put this in a wrapper yet.
+- I did not get a chance to put this in a wrapper yet (With more time I would have used these instructions: https://spring.io/guides/gs/spring-boot-docker/)
 - I started but did not complete token redemption but it would go like this: When redeeming a token, a new row will be inserted into a second table recording the specific Token, the dateTime and the IpAddress.
 A token redemption can be recorded multiple times, and will only insert more rows.
 It is the responsibility of the Application in a higher layer to determine how to use that information (whether or not a token can be reused).
 To redeem a token use
 [PUT] http://localhost:80/token/{token} and pass the token and include the AppSecret in the headers